marcinwiacek/pl1/project1/postmortem.md

 # Task switching

-Majority / all general usage CPUs and OS are making context switch using some software elements.
-But what if CPU itself has got table indicating process status (is it active, what are register values, etc.) and is switching among them periodically.
+Majority/all general usage CPUs and OS are making context switch using some software elements in kernel.
+But what if CPU itself has got table indicating process status (is it active, what are register values, etc.) and is switching among them periodically?

 In the most primitive solution we need instructions for: